Sales to Working Capital Ratio

 (With Working Capital = Accounts Receivable + Inventory - Accounts Payable)

-As you can see, management’s decision to carry less stock resulted in a major change in Company F’s sales to working capital ratio value.
+As you can see, management’s decision to carry less stock resulted in a major change in Company F’s sales to NWC ratio value.

 While the company did manage to free up some working capital, its sales suffered as a result, most likely because its customers began to look elsewhere for the timely fulfillment of their sales orders.